jefryramadhan/financial_analysis_UNVR_data_stock_market/README.md

 # Financial Analysis Data Stock UNVR
-This project consists of Analyzing UNVR stok market and creating stock movemont vizualisations to monitor stock performance in order to find insights for investors.
+This project consists of analyzing the current condition of UNVR stock data and comparing it with the prices and growth of competitor stocks using python.
+The main objective of this project is to provide investors with insights into UNVR stocks.

 ## Tools
 * **Platform:** Jupyter Notebook.